Hiroshisar/IndIWare/README.md

 The application is developed with **.NET MAUI** and **C#**, and its purpose is to index files on a PC in order to provide a **faster and more organized search system** compared to the default Windows search.

+This version of the software works reasonably well, but it has optimization issues regarding the UI (resizing the window horizontally may cause lag, and potentially lead to application crashes).

 ---

 ## ✨ Features